 Kerem Has An Epiphany

-I first didn’t really appreciate using my webcam as an input compared to other devices like the Kinect.
+I first didn’t appreciate using my webcam as an input compared to other devices like the Kinect.
 But I soon adopted the webcam because of it glitchiness and how it connected with capturing data since most of us are paranoid about the government or Google or the FBI watching us through our cameras and we always put a sticker on it.
 By then my thesis was really coming together and I started to explore how we leave digital trails in physical spaces and how we generate data just by existing in a certain place.
 We can check our browser history but what if we could do the same in a physical environment?